A publisher. A directory. A network of local, professional rodent control specialists.

 Rodent problems aren't generic, and Oregon makes that clear.
 A pack rat in a Bend crawlspace behaves nothing like a Norway rat in a century-old Portland sewer line.
 The structures are different, the entry points are different, and the rodent-control experts who handle each are different people with different training.
 Most homeowners have no reason to know any of this — and shouldn't have to.

-The Bend caller gets the Bend specialist.
-The Portland caller gets the Portland specialist.
-The coastal caller gets someone who understands what salt air and crawlspace moisture do to a beach house.
+The Bend resident finds the Bend specialist.
+The Portland resident finds the Portland specialist.
+The coastal resident finds someone who understands what salt air and crawlspace moisture do to a beach house.

-Every expert in our regional network is licensed, bonded, and insured in Oregon, and we keep the roster small on purpose.
+Every operator in the directory is licensed, bonded, and insured in Oregon, and we keep the roster small on purpose.
 Each one has been vetted for their licensing, their field experience with the rodent species common to their territory, and their approach to exclusion work — sealing the building so the problem doesn't come back.
-For the homeowner, all of that complexity collapses into one phone number: you call, you describe what's happening, and you're put in touch with the right person for your property and your zip code.
+For the homeowner, the complexity collapses into one short list: open your city page, read the three operators we trust there, and contact the one that fits.

 You hire them, or don't

 The operator inspects, quotes, and (if you authorize) does the work.
-The relationship is between you and them — we don't take a cut and we don't see the invoice.
+We never see your details and never take a referral fee.

 What it actually takes to be in the directory.